How To Cope With A Fear Of Crowds

 Large groups of people can be unpredictable, and at times they can create dangerous situations.
 Crowds can restrict our movement, making exiting situations difficult and presenting numerous other undesirable challenges.
 Because of the problems crowds can produce, many people find them overwhelming or threatening and avoid them.
 For some people, though, this aversion can be irrational, leading them to experience severe nervousness, worry, and tension.

-The fear of crowds is often called enochlophobia, a type of specific phobia.
+The fear of crowds is often called enochlophobia, a type of specific phobia and a common manifestation of anxiety disorders such as panic disorder.
 Specific phobia is an anxiety disorder marked by an irrational fear of an object or situation.
-This diagnosis may apply if an individual experiences a general, unspecified fear of crowds.
+This diagnosis may apply if an individual experiences a general, unspecified fear of crowds, which can include panic attacks when exposed to large crowds.
 An aversion to crowds can also be related to the fear of situations that may cause panic or make escape difficult.
 In this case, the fear would likely not be a specific phobia, but another anxiety disorder known as agoraphobia

 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), an individual’s aversion typically must have persisted for six months for a diagnosis of specific phobia.
 Alternatively, the fear of crowds may be related to conditions like post-traumatic stress disorder or social anxiety disorder.